AndrewWPhillips/eggql/TUTORIAL.md

 You should probably follow this tutorial sequentially as each section builds on the previous, but here are some links if you need to quickly find specific information:

 1. [Basic Types](#basic-types) - objects (including nested objects), lists and scalars (String, etc)
-2. [Resolver Arguments](#arguments) - every query field can have argument(s) to refine the data returned
+2. [Resolvers and Arguments](#resolver-functions-and-arguments) - every query field can have argument(s) to refine the data returned
 3. [Enums](#enums) - GraphQL has enum types but Go doesn't, so they need to be handled specially
 4. [Mutations](#mutations-and-input-types) - Queries retrieve data, Mutations modify the data
 5. [Input Types](input-types) - mutations (and queries) sometimes need complex arguments
 6. [Interfaces](#interfaces) - similar objects can implement an interface to indicate a common behaviour (polymorphism)
 7. [Unions](#unions) - like interfaces except the types in the union have no fields in common
 8. [Descriptions](#descriptions) - fields, arguments, etc can have a description to be used by query designers
-9. [Errors](#resolver-errors) - what to do if you have an error in your resolver
+9. [Errors](#resolver-errors) - how to handle errors
 10. [Contexts](#contexts) - contexts are used to cancel GraphQL queries - eg for a timeout if they take too long to run
 11. [Methods as Resolvers](#using-go-methods-as-resolvers) - how a resolver function can easily access data of its parent object
-12. [Adding a Custom Scalar](#custom-scalars) - you can add new types to be used in your queries called custom scalars
+12. [Custom Scalars](#custom-scalars) - you can add new types to be used in your queries called custom scalars

 Note: the final code for this tutorial is in the git repo (https://github.com/AndrewWPhillips/eggql/tree/main/example/starwars).
 It's less than 250 lines of code (and most of that is just data field initialization since all the data is stored in memory).
 This is much smaller (and I think much simpler) than the equivalent Star Wars example using other GraphQL packages (for Go and even other languages).
-It's also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.
+The complete version is also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.

 ### Basic Types